berops/claudie/docs/input-manifest/input-manifest.md

 - `port`

-Port is a port of the incoming traffic on the loadbalancer.
+  Port of the incoming traffic on the loadbalancer.

 - `target_port`

-Target port is a port where loadbalancer forwards the traffic.
+  Port where loadbalancer forwards the traffic.

 - `target`

-Target defines a target group of nodes.
-Allowed values are
+  Defines a target group of nodes.
+Allowed values are:

   | Value | Description |
   |-------|-------------|